bootdotdev/blog/content/python/ruby-vs-python.md

 ## 9. Ruby vs Python: Which is more innovative?

-Ruby coders love to tout [Ruby’s development model](https://www.educba.com/python-vs-ruby-performance/) of “move fast and break things.”
+Ruby coders love to tout [Ruby’s development model](https://www.educba.com/python-vs-ruby-performance/) of "move fast and break things."
 This means it's likely more innovative than Python, or at least used in more modern projects.
 Python has had a slow, steady growth over the years.

 Coding in Ruby encourages diverse and different solutions to similar problems, Rubyists often find themselves on the cutting edge of web development.